Millhopper Book Club

 orange, red and yellow. fanned pages of a book. words-Millhopper Book Club

 Come enjoy discussing newer fiction and nonfiction titles.
-Since Election Day is on the first Tuesday of November and the library is a voting precinct, we will be meeting on the second Tuesday of the month at 1 p.m.
+We meet on the first Tuesday of each month at 1 p.m.
 When we meet, we start by sharing books we’ve read recently, then discuss that month’s book.
 You do not have to read the book to attend the meeting.

 Image